 The personal investment makes the multi-year performance of the Klöckner & Co share price a key determining factor of the variable Management Board remuneration.
-Management Board members benefit on the one hand from increasing share price until the end of the lock-up period, but on the other hand suffer a financial loss if the share price falls during that period.
-In addition to promoting sustainable development of the Company, the personal investment bonus component also aligns interests between the Management Board and shareholders and reinforces Management Board members' identification with the Company from the perspective of an investor.
+Management Board members benefit on the one hand from increases in the share price up to the end of the lock-up period, but on the other hand suffer a financial loss if the share price falls during that period (as a form of negative bonus component (malus)).
+In addition to promoting the sustainable development of the Company, the personal investment bonus component also strongly aligns long-term interests between the Management Board and shareholders and reinforces Management Board members' identification with the Company from the perspective of an investor.
+Furthermore, the substantial personal investment to be made in shares with a four-year lock-up period combines the long-term incentive (LTI) remuneration component with a share ownership component in a very simple and direct form.